... the real-time intrusion detection & prevention system and superordinate firewall manager

 • WatchLG (login tracker module)

-• WatchMX (mail services tracking module with a companion process WatchMB that takes care of break-in affairs to mailbox accounts [POP & IMAP] and mail transport requests that are protected with credetials; e.g. by SASL)
+• WatchMX (mail services tracking module with a companion process WatchMB that takes care of break-in affairs to mailbox accounts [POP & IMAP] and mail transport requests that are protected with credentials; e.g. by SASL)

-• The DynLoaders (CRON controlled) are from the early days of the Watcher project and are re-worked for better integration with the modularized concept.
 They are included in the master package as they are really handy for basic mail server protection and hijacking prevention by known professional attackers.

 Overall Arch 1.3